apache/nifi-minifi-cpp/README.md

 ## Caveats
 * 0.5.0 represents a GA-release.
 We follow semver so you can expect API and ABI compatibility within minor releases.
 See [semver's website](https://semver.org/) for more information
 * Build and usage currently only supports Linux and OS X environments.
 MiNiFi C++ can be built and run through the Windows Subsystem for Linux but we provide no support for this platform.
+* Native Windows builds are possible with limited support.
+Please note that you must enable them manually with -DFORCE_WINDOWS=ON on a windows platform.
+OPENSSL_ROOT_DIR must be specified to support OpenSSL support within your build.
 * Provenance events generation is supported and are persisted using RocksDB.
 Volatile repositories can be used on systems without persistent storage.

 ## System Requirements